horhof/Ainsley/terms.md

 There are different styles for:

-1. synchronous terms, which are the same as [properties](properties.md),
+1. synchronous terms, which is data available right now (and are just written the same as [properties](properties.md)),
-2. async terms, and
+2. async terms, which is a wrapper around data that will eventually be available, and
-3. lambda terms.
+3. [lambda](lambdas.md) terms, which is code used as data.

 Multiple terms can be provided, separated by commas.
 Optional terms are surrounded by square brackets.